osmcode/osm-testdata/grid/README.md

 ## Label Nodes

-Interesting points in the data can be labeled by adding an optional `labels.osm` file containing OSM nodes with a `label=*` tag.
-Test software is normally not required to read these, but they can be used when visualizing tests for instance.
+Interesting points in the data can be labeled by adding an optional `labels.wkt` file containing a point in WKT format and a label.
+Test software is not required to read these, but they can be used when visualizing tests for instance.
+Format example:

+`POINT(1.2 4.3) This is an important point`

 ## QGIS Project File